bluesillybeard/Pinc2/readme.md

     - native implementations for OpenAL, ALSA, pipewire, and whatever else?
         - SDL backend probably
 - built-in text / font rendering
-    - This is an extremely common thing to do, so it may make sense to just add this into Pinc directly - maybe an official (but separate) module
+    - This is an extremely common thing to do, so it may make sense to just add this into Pinc directly - maybe an official (but separate) module?

-## TODO
-- test on different compilers
+- test and get working on different compilers
     - MSVC, as much as their C compiler sucks
+        - how far back do we want to support? c99?
     - emscripten (once web support is added)
     - tcc
+    - clang-cl
+    - mingw
+    - cygwin
+    - Zig's cross-compiler thing for clang
+        - This is ultimately clang, however it does some extra work to get libc and platform libraries/headers working nicely iirc
 - add debug print callback with proper formatting (that isn't just a copy of libc's formatting)
 - expose (most of) platform.h so users can write code that is just as portable as Pinc itself
 - Add options / code / auto detection for where libraries come from
     - This is a requirement for supporting platforms without dynamic linking (such as the web)
 - move state to structs or add prefixes to avoid strange linker weirdness
+- set up clang-tidy or another linter
+- Add option to capture mouse and lock mouse
+    - Capture mouse just forces it to be in the window.
+As much as I hate this as a user, may as well just add it for completeness.
+    - Lock mouse forces it to be in the window, and is used for first-person games for camera movement, and sometimes by applications (like Blender) to have infinite mouse movement for certain operations (like changing unbounded sliders or panning the camera).